Elderly & Disabled

 Obtaining a reduced fare ID is as simple as bringing in photo identification showing your date of birth, proof of residence and $3.00 in cash or money order to the WRTA Customer Service Center at 60 Foster Street in Worcester [ map ].
 Acceptable forms of identification include: birth certificate, driver’s license, state ID card, passport, green card or citizenship papers.
 A Medicare card is not a valid ID because it does not show your birth date.
 The office staff will take your picture and issue the pass while you wait.
 Replacement IDs cost $5.00.

 How to Obtain Your Reduced Fare ID (Disabled)

-You can obtain an application for a Massachusetts Statewide Access Pass from the WRTA Customer Service Center at 60 Foster Street in Worcester [ map ].
+You can obtain an application for a Transportation Access Pass from the WRTA Customer Service Center at 60 Foster Street in Worcester [ map ].
 The application should be completed by a Physician or Professional Agency provider.
-Upon the return with the application and a $3.00 fee, you must also bring a photo ID and proof of residence, then you will be issued a Massachusetts Statewide Access Pass.
-For more information, please call 508-752-9283. [ print application ]
+Upon the return with the application and a $3.00 fee, you must also bring a photo ID and proof of residence, then you will be issued a Transportation Access Pass.
+For more information, please call 508-752-9283. [print application]

 When Purchasing Your Reduced Fare Ticket and 31-day pass at Vendors

 Customers are required to show a valid senior ID card, Transportation Access Pass or a Medicare card with a photo ID to purchase a reduced fare bus ticket or 31-day pass.
 Vendors that do not adhere to this policy will be in violation of the WRTA Vendor contract and may have the contract revoked.